Pirates of the Caribbean: Dead Men Tell No Tales

-Dead Men Tell No Tales premiered in Shanghai on May 11, 2017, and was released in the United States on May 26.
-The film received generally negative reviews from critics and grossed $795 million worldwide against a production budget between $230–320 million.
+Dead Men Tell No Tales premiered at the Shanghai Disney Resort on May 11, 2017, and was released in the United States on May 26.
+The film received generally negative reviews from critics and grossed $796 million.

 Plot

-Thirteen years after the battle of Calypso's maelstrom, a twelve-year-old Henry Turner boards the Flying Dutchman and informs his father, Will, that the curse which binds Will to the Dutchman and only permits him to step on land once a decade can be broken by the Trident of Poseidon.
-Henry intends to recruit Captain Jack Sparrow to help find it, but Will believes this is impossible and orders Henry to leave.
-Will and the Dutchman then disappear into the sea, but Henry vows to find Jack and the Trident.
+Thirteen years after Will Turner first leaves Elizabeth Swann aboard the Flying Dutchman, and three years after the One Day, he is visited by his twelve-year-old son, Henry.
+Will is still bound to the Dutchman and can step on land once a decade, but Henry says that he can be freed from his curse by the Trident of Poseidon.
+Although his father tells him to accept his fate, Henry intends to recruit pirate Captain Jack Sparrow to help find the Trident.

-Nine years later, Henry is a sailor in the Royal Navy.
-The ship sails into the supernatural Devil's Triangle and stumbles upon the wreck of the Silent Mary, whose ghostly crew led by Spanish pirate-hunter, Captain Armando Salazar, attacks, killing the entire crew but leaving Henry as the sole survivor so that he can deliver a message to Jack, who killed Salazar and his crew decades ago by leading them to the Devil’s Triangle and inadvertently cursed them.
+Nine years later, Henry is aboard a British Navy ship, which sails into the supernatural Devil's Triangle and comes across the ghost ship Silent Mary.
+The sailors in Henry's ship are slaughtered by ghosts led by Spanish Navy pirate hunter, Captain Armando Salazar, who leaves Henry as the sole survivor so that he can deliver a message of revenge to Jack Sparrow.
+Jack, as a young pirate, had tricked Salazar into entering the Triangle, causing his death but also inadvertently cursing his ship and crew as the undead.

-On Saint Martin, a young astronomer named Carina Smyth is sentenced to death for witchcraft but escapes and crosses paths with Jack as he and his crew botch a bank robbery, suffering from a spell of bad luck.
-Jack later trades his compass for a drink, an act that destroys the Devil's Triangle and frees Salazar and his crew once more.
+On Saint Martin, young astronomer Carina Smyth is sentenced to death for Witchcraft but escapes and crosses paths with Jack, who has been suffering from a spell of bad luck since leaving the Fountain of Youth, as his pirate crew botches a bank robbery.
+Jack later trades his compass for a drink, an act that destroys the Devil's Triangle and frees Salazar's ghostly crew to seek revenge.
 Carina learns Henry is looking for the Trident's location and offers to help him using her unknown father's diary.
-Carina and Jack stall the execution process, but they escape with the help of Henry and Jack's crew, setting sail on the Dying Gull.
-Carina deciphers the clues in her diary, discovering that the stars will lead to an island where the Trident is hidden.
+Upon their arrests, Carina and Jack stall the execution process, but they escape with the help of Henry and Jack's crew.
+They all set sail on the Dying Gull, where Carina deciphers the clues in her diary, discovering that the stars will lead to an island where the Trident is hidden.